 ii.
 Unconventional exploration: the basic term is divided into two periods of four years each, plus an optional extension of up to five years, that is, up to a maximum of 13 years; and

 iii.
-Exploration in the continental shelf and the territorial sea: the basic term is divided into two periods of three years each, plus an optional extension of one year each.
+On and off-shore exploration: the basic term is divided into two periods of three years each, plus an optional extension of one year each.

-Upon the expiration of the basic term’s first period, the exploration permit holder will decide whether to continue exploring the block or to transfer it back in whole to the Government.
-The whole originally granted block may be kept provided the obligations arising from the permit have been properly met.
-Upon the expiration of the basic term, the holder of the exploration permit will revert the whole block, unless it exercises its right to extension the period, in which case the reversion will be limited to 50% of the remaining block.
+Upon expiring the first period of the basic term, the exploration permit holder will decide whether to continue exploring the block or transfer it back in whole to the Government.
+The whole originally granted block may be kept provided the obligations arising from the permit have been appropriately met.
+Upon the expiration of the basic term, the holder of the exploration permit will revert the whole block, unless it exercises its right to extend the period, in which case the reversion will be limited to 50% of the remaining block.

 Exploitation concessions will be granted for the following terms, which will be computed as from the granting resolution’s date:

 iii.
 On and off-shore exploitation concession: 30 years.